bo-tato/bo-tato.github.io/_posts/2023-06-17-adventures-in-the-land-of-lisp.md

     any other language with first-class functions that capture lexical variables, and mutable loop-scoped variables.
-If two clients connect in very rapid succession, client will already be the socket of the next client, before the first client thread runs `(socket-stream client)`, the threads for both clients using the stream of the second client.
+If two clients connect in very rapid succession, client will already be the socket of the next client, before the first client thread runs `(socket-stream client)`, so the threads for both clients will be using the stream of the second client.
 I later realized `usocket` the de facto networking library of common-lisp, has a `socket-serve` function that does the work of spawning a thread per connection and passing the stream to a handler function, so my buggy code was unnecessary.
 This is one area of concurrency where